 Which Newton Laminate Product Offers the Best Value?

 Considering the price, we’d say that all of Newton’s laminate products offer great value!

 RevWood—made by flooring juggernaut Mohawk—is the standard in 100% waterproof laminate flooring.
 And holy moly is it pretty to look at.
 And walk on.
 And touch.

 In fact, many flooring stores now put RevWood in their hardwood sections.
-It’s that good.
+It looks that good.
 And when we say it’s waterproof, we mean it.
 RevWood’s floating floors use a high-tech snap-together locking system called UniClic, which offers a secure seal against liquids.

-Additionally, the planks are lined with something called Hydroseal, which naturally repels water, and their GenuEdge coating is considered to be one of the best wear layers in the business.
+Additionally, the planks are lined with something called Hydroseal, which naturally repels water, and their GenuEdge coating is considered one of the best in the business.
 Mohawk laminate flooring, y’all.